nullndr/website/content/how_this_site_is_built.md

 title: How this site is built
 date: 2024-09-29
 description: A technical explanation of how this site works
+author: nullndr
 ---

+# How this site is built

 This site is built with [remix.run](https://remix.run).
 There is no database for the posts, instead the posts are written directly in [MDX](https://mdxjs.com/).